NREL/SOEP-QSS-Test/README.md

   QSS2/                         QSS2 results
 ```

+The QSS2 method is usually the best choice so the other sub-directories may not be present.
+LIQSS2 may be used for "stiff" models.
+The first-order QSS1 and LIQSS1 methods are mostly of academic interest since they very slow for most systems.
-Each QSS results sub-directory has a `run` script.
+Each QSS method sub-directory has a `run` script that has the recommended options for running that QSS method.

 ## Models

-* Models are being brought into the repository as they are ready and the scripts are updated to support them.
+* Models of different types are being brought into the repository as they are ready.
-* The organization and choice of models is pending LBNL review.
-* More Dymola results will be added.
+* There are simple models to test basic behavior, feature models to develop/test QSS support for specific Modelica features, and EnergyPlus related models that use the Modelica Buildings library.
+* Some of the models are relevant for performance assessment but performance profiling automation is not currently provided here.

 ## Tools